-Behaviors are actions in response to stimuli, and almost all organisms exhibit some form of behavior.
-Humans are pretty biased toward animal behavior, but even single-celled organisms react to their environmental surroundings.
-For instance, some bacteria emit small chemical signals into their environment.
-When they sense a critical mass, or quorum, of those signals, they change their own behavior, perhaps by releasing a toxin or by swimming away.
-This process is called quorum sensing, and it’s how the bacteria Vibrio cholerae causes the diarrheal disease cholera.
+Behaviors are defined as actions in response to stimuli, and almost all organisms exhibit some form of behavior.
+Humans are naturally biased to recognize behavior of animals, but plants and even single-celled organisms react to their environmental surroundings.
+For instance, some bacteria emit small chemical signals into their environment, responding to environmental stimuli.
+When bacteria sense a critical mass, or quorum, of those signals, they change their own behavior, perhaps by releasing a toxin or by swimming away.
+This process, called quorum sensing, is how the bacterial species Vibrio cholerae causes the diarrheal disease cholera.
 In the slime mold genus Dictyostelium, individuals live as single cells until conditions become adverse.
-On an environmental cue such as low food availability, Dictyostelium swarm together into a multicellular fruiting body, where only a few individuals will survive to reproduce.
-Plants also respond to stimuli such as growing or turning toward the light, growing away from the pull of gravity, and some even respond to touch.
+Under the adverse environmental condition of low food availability, Dictyostelium swarm together into a multicellular fruiting body, where only a few individuals will survive to reproduce.
+Plants also respond to stimuli by growing or turning toward the light, growing away from the pull of gravity, and some plants even respond to touch.
 And, of course, animals behave.

 Think back to the Dictyostelium and Vibrio examples from above.
 What are the proximate and ultimate behaviors in those two examples?